-This guide is the property of the National Association of Health Underwriters.
+This guide is the property of the National Association of Benefits and Insurance Professionals.
 It is intended for the use of state and local chapter officers and directors.
 All or any part of this guide may be reprinted by the local or state association for use by their leadership.

-NAHU Mission Statement:
+NABIP Mission Statement:

-NAHU advocates for our members, provides professional development and delivers resources to promote excellence.
+NABIP advocates for our members and their clients, provides professional development and delivers resources to promote excellence.

-NAHU's Vision Statement:
+NABIP's Vision Statement:

-NAHU is the preeminent organization for health insurance and employee benefits professionals.
+NABIP is the preeminent organization for health insurance and employee benefits professionals and works diligently to ensure all Americans have access to high quality affordable Healthcare and related services.

-NAHU GUIDE TO LEADERSHIP

-TABLE OF CONTENTS
+NABIP GUIDE TO LEADERSHIP TABLE OF CONTENTS

-Forward 1
+Forward l

-National Association of Health Underwriters 2
+National Association of Benefits and Insurance Professionals 2

 Board of Trustees

-Duties and Responsibilities of a NAHU Regional Vice President
+• Duties and Responsibilities of a Regional Vice President

-Davies and Responsionation of a Printed Regional Vice President

 State Chapters 4

 • President

 o Parliamentary Procedure

 o Bylaws

 o Policies & Procedures

 o Suggested Board Meeting Agenda Items

 o Guidelines for Conducting a Board Meeting

 • President-elect

 • Vice President

 • Treasurer

 • Secretary

 • Local Chapter Representative

-Local Chapter 0
+Local Chapter 9

-Chapter Structure
+Chapter Structure J

 • President

 • First Month in Office

 o Know What's Going On

 o First Board Meeting

 o Suggested Board Meeting Agenda Items

 o Regular Membership Meeting

 President-elect/Vice President

 • Treasurer

 • Secretary

-Committees & Their Structure 16
+Committees & Their Structure 5

 • Legislative

 • Membership

 • Professional Development

 Awards and Recognition

 • Hospitality

 Media Relations

-Public Service

-• Sales Symposium

-Strategic Planning 22
+Strategic Planning 20

 Meeting and Sample Agenda

 • Process Outline

-Care and Feeding
+• Care and Feeding

-NAHU House of Delegates 25
+House of Delegates 23

-State Delegates 25
+State Delegates 24

-Financial 26
+Financial 24

-America's Benefits Specialist Magazine 28
+America's Benefits Specialist Magazine 25

-New Chapter Development 28
+New Chapter Development 26

+A TUC TO 26